-Border Patrol reports shooting near US-Mexico crossing in California
+Border Patrol shooting in California leaves 1 dead

-U.S. Border Patrol personnel were involved in a shooting incident in California on Friday, near the San Ysidro crossing into Mexico, according to a report.
+U.S. Border Patrol personnel were involved in a shooting incident in California on Friday that resulted in a fatality, according to reports.

-Whether anyone was wounded or killed was not immediately clear, KFMB-TV of San Diego reported.
+The shooting happened near the San Ysidro crossing into Mexico, FOX 5 of San Diego and City News Service reported.

+Details about what led to the shooting remained unclear, reports said.
+The person killed was not identified.

 BORDER PATROL ARRESTS NEARLY 300 ILLEGAL IMMIGRANTS IN 18 HOURS

-The shooting occurred shortly before 6 p.m. local time near the Las Americas Premium Outlets mall, according to the station.
+The shooting occurred shortly before 6 p.m. local time near the Las Americas Premium Outlets mall, according to KFMB-TV of San Diego.

 CLICK HERE TO GET THE FOX NEWS APP